Sultan Kudarat's 2nd congressional district

 Sultan Kudarat's 2nd congressional district is one of the two congressional districts of the Philippines in the province of Sultan Kudarat.
 It has been represented in the House of Representatives since 2007.
 It was created after the 2006 reapportionment that divided the province into two congressional districts.
 The district is composed of the coastal and western municipalities of Bagumbayan, Esperanza, Kalamansig, Lebak, Palimbang and Senator Ninoy Aquino.
-It is currently represented in the 18th Congress by Horacio P. Suansing Jr. of the National Unity Party (NUP).
+It is currently represented in the 20th Congress by Bella Vanessa B. Suansing of the Partido Federal ng Pilipinas (PFP).